 - Top of the tail

-The allopathic view of hot spots is that they’re an acute condition.
+The conventional view of hot spots is that they’re an acute condition.
 They’re usually diagnosed as allergens or flea bites.
 But hot spots on dogs can also be chronic.

-Acute or chronic, hot spots need immediate attention because they spread fast.
+Whether acute or chronic, hot spots need immediate attention because they spread fast.
 They kick out hair and become a sticky, painful, sometimes itchy mess.
-This can happen within hours.
+This can happen in just a few hours.

-If your dog's hot spots keep coming back, muscle tension, injury and pain could be the cause.
-This is common if you find a hot spot on the spine.
-Look for tension in the area under the hot spot moving downward or slightly left or right of the area.
+If your dog's hot spots keep coming back, the cause could be muscle tension, injury or pain.
+This is common if you find a hot spot on or near the spine.
+Look for tension near the hot spot moving downward or slightly left or right of the area.
 With this type of hot spot you might see several hot spots over a short period of time.
-There will be excessive licking in most cases as well.
+Your dog may be licking excessively as well.

 For these types of hot spots, chiropractic adjustments, acupuncture or acupressure may help.
 They can clear stagnant energy and bring much-needed circulation to the area.